papivot/cluster-api-aws/README.md

 Since control plane nodes are not managed by a machinedeployment, a new control plane machine object has to be created similar to the yaml below.

+Note: It was observed that reusing the machinenames caused problems.
+May be a bug that needs to be addressed.

 ```yaml
 apiVersion: bootstrap.cluster.x-k8s.io/v1alpha2
 kind: KubeadmConfig